Infrastructure

 In September 2019, the Ethics and Anti-Corruption Commission (EACC) summoned top officials at KPA who had allegedly inflated the cost of the project by Sh28 billion.

-People familiar with the matter said the project was initially estimated to cost Sh12 billion, which was later raise to Sh25 billion and then Sh40 billion.
+People familiar with the matter said the project was initially estimated to cost Sh12 billion, which was later raised to Sh25 billion and then Sh40 billion.

-At the centre of the probe was the award of construction tender to CCCC despite the company having not fulfilled the conditions set in the KPA’s bid document.
+At the centre of the probe was the award of the construction tender to CCCC which had not fulfilled the conditions set in the KPA’s bid document.

-Sources at the EACC told the media that investigations revealed that the cost was inflated threefold and designed with an intention to steal taxpayer money.
+Sources at the EACC told the media that investigations revealed that the cost was inflated threefold and designed to steal taxpayer money.